 Join our Web (Re)Design Team No experience necessary Provide input for website re-design without using the computer at all.
 Learn a user-friendly software and put this skill on your resume!
-Next team meetings, Thursday, October 19 and Thursday, November 2, 7:15 PM – If you are interested and cannot make these meetings, send us a note.
+Contact us for information on the next web team meeting.
 And, we really need a web coordinator!
 See the Attached Flyer

 We welcome you to the Al-Anon Information Service website for New York’s Westchester and Putnam Counties.
 Here you will find information about local meetings, upcoming events and links to other areas of the Al-Anon Family Groups.

 AIS is pleased to announce our Newsletters found in our Newsletter section.
 Please share it with your Group.

 Please note that groups will no longer be receiving quarterly mailings from AIS.
 All information will be located on this website, so please visit us often!

 The Al-Anon Family Groups are a fellowship of relatives and friends of alcoholics who share their experience, strength and hope in order to solve their common problems.
 We believe alcoholism is a family illness and that changed attitudes can aid recovery.

 Al-Anon is not allied with any sect, denomination, political entity, organization or institution; does not engage in any controversy, neither endorses nor opposes any cause.
 There are no dues for membership.
 Al-Anon is self-supporting through its own voluntary contributions.